BayAreaMetro/travel-model-one/CoreSummaries/Readme.md

 It works by
  * copying the files required via [copyCoreSummariesInputs.bat](copyCoreSummariesInputs.bat)
  * running the R script, [CoreSummaries.Rmd](CoreSummaries.Rmd), if needed (if any of the summary outputs don't exist)
- * converting the resulting `.rdata` files to Tableau Data Extracts
+ * converting the resulting `.rdata` files to Tableau Data Extracts via [RdataToTableauExtract.py](RdataToTableauExtract.py)
- * converting a couple of other csv files to Tablea Data Extracts
+ * converting a couple of other csv files to Tablea Data Extracts via [csvToTableauExtract.py](csvToTableauExtract.py)

 ### copyCoreSummariesInputs.bat